Single-photon cooling in microwave magneto-mechanics: Abstract

 \section{Abstract}

-The possibility to operate massive mechanical resonators in the quantum regime has become central in fundamental sciences, in particular to test the boundaries of quantum mechanics.
-Optomechanics, where photons (e.g. optical, microwave) are coupled to mechanical motion, provide the tools to control mechanical motion near the fundamental quantum limits.
-Reaching single-photon strong coupling would allow to prepare the mechanical resonator in non-Gaussian quantum states.
-Yet, this regime remains challenging to achieve with massive resonators due to the small optomechanical couplings.
-Here we demonstrate a novel approach where a massive mechanical resonator is magnetically coupled to a microwave cavity.
-By improving the coupling by one order of magnitude over current microwave optomechanical systems, we achieve single-photon strong cooperativity, an important intermediate step to reach single-photon strong coupling.
-Such strong interaction allows for cooling the mechanical resonator with on average a single photon in the microwave cavity.
-Beyond tests for quantum foundations, our approach is also well suited as a quantum sensor or a microwave to optical transducer.
+{Cavity optomechanics, where photons are coupled to mechanical motion, provides the tools to control mechanical motion near the fundamental quantum limits.} Reaching single-photon strong coupling would allow to prepare the mechanical resonator in non-Gaussian quantum states.
+Preparing massive mechanical resonators in such states is of particular interest for testing the boundaries of quantum mechanics.
+This goal remains however challenging due to the small optomechanical couplings usually achieved with massive devices.
+Here we demonstrate a novel approach where a mechanical resonator is magnetically coupled to a microwave cavity.
+We measure a single-photon coupling of $g_0/2 \pi \sim \SI{3}{\kilo \hertz}$, an improvement of one order of magnitude over current microwave optomechanical systems. {At this coupling we measure a large single-photon cooperativity with $C_0 \gtrsim 10$, an important step to reach single-photon strong coupling.
+Such a strong interaction allows us to cool the massive mechanical resonator to a third of its steady state phonon population with less than two photons in the microwave cavity.} Beyond tests for quantum foundations, our approach is also well suited as a quantum sensor or a microwave to optical transducer.